 At a glance

-The features are all there, but the way they sell them in the adverts is bordering on deceit.
-The robot WILL NOT play hide and seek or venture around the house on its own as it seems to in the adverts.
+However, the marketing videos of the Miko 3 can be a bit misleading.
+For starters, the robot WILL NOT play hide and seek or venture around the house on its own as you see advertised in their Youtube videos.
 The movements are limited to responses from inputs.

-Also, and while it utilizes A.I, it’s not like an Alexa or Siri that will use the internet to find what you need, it has a list (a long one) of pre-loaded responses that are updated via the app.
+Additionally, while it utilizes AI, it’s not like Alexa or Siri, which use the internet to find what you need, but it has a list (a very long one) of pre-loaded responses that are updated via the app.

-While at first, this may seem like a limitation, it is a necessary control to keep your child from being able to find many things online that maybe they shouldn’t.
+While at first, this may seem like a limitation, it is a somewhat necessary control mechanism to prevent your child from being able to find many things online that they’re better off kept away from.

 - Excellent build quality

 - Age-appropriate content